 Quick Summary

 We’ll zoom in on critical missteps, scaling too soon, building the wrong product, weak execution, flawed business models, underperforming tech teams, poor marketing, founder conflicts, and more.
 Game-changing tactics like SWOT analysis and MVP development can steer startups in the right direction and help avoid potential decline.
+Many founders also want to understand the bold reasons why startup businesses fail, beyond common assumptions about cash or timing.

 The untold story of startups is more than just funding.
 The true cause of why startups fail isn’t linear.
 Instead, it stems from multiple factors that weigh more than capital, resulting in escalating silent debt.